paulhibbitts/cmpt-363-213/docs/home.md

 # What’s Happening This Week 💫

-## How to bridge the gap between the problem space and design space?
+## How to bridge the gap between the problem and design space?

 ### Live Sessions